Star formation concentration as a tracer of environmental quenching in action: a study of the Eagle and C-Eagle simulations: Methods

 We aim to understand how the SF concentration can be used as a proxy of environmental quenching.
 With that aim, we measure the SF concentration index, $C$-index, in {\sc Eagle} galaxies in a similar fashion as what has been done in SAMI, { $r_\mathrm{50,SFR}$ is used as a proxy for $r_\mathrm{50,H\alpha}$ in }\citet{Schaefer2017}, \citet{schaefer2019}, and \citet{Wang2022}.
 We define the $C-{\rm index}$ as

 where $r_\mathrm{50,SFR}$ is the projected 3D radius containing half of the instantaneous SFR of a galaxy, and $r_\mathrm{50,rband}$ is the 3D radius containing half of the unattenuated r-band luminosity of a galaxy.
-To match the simulation with the observation data, and prior to calculating the radii above, we apply an aperture to select particles in {\sc Eagle}/C-{\sc Eagle} galaxies.
-We choose that aperture to mimic the SAMI apertures, which on average cover 1.4 $r_\mathrm{e}$ of each galaxy, with $r_\mathrm{e}$ being the galaxy effective radius.
+To match the simulation with the observation data, and prior to calculating the radii above, we apply an aperture to select particles in {\sc Eagle}/C-{\sc Eagle} galaxies. {Firstly, we align the galaxy with the stellar angular momentum vector, and calculate the radial distance of a particle to the centre in the X-Y plane (r), and distance to the midplane in the Z axis (h).} Then, we choose that aperture to mimic the SAMI apertures, which on average cover 1.4 $r_\mathrm{e}$ of each galaxy, with $r_\mathrm{e}$ being the galaxy effective radius.
 We test different ways of calculating $C-{\rm index}$, including, i) particles within 1.4 $r_\mathrm{50}$ along and 0.5 $r_\mathrm{50}$ from the midplane of the disk; ii) a fixed spherical aperture of 1.4 $r_\mathrm{50}$; and iii) a fixed spherical aperture of $100$kpc.
 There are only minor changes in the $C-{\rm index}$ and no changes in the trends reported later (see Appendix~\ref{Esec:cindex_compare} for details).
 Thus, in the measurement of the $C-$index, we use the first method, which includes particles within 1.4 $r_\mathrm{50}$ along and 0.5 $r_\mathrm{50}$ from the midplane of the disk.
 Here, $r_\mathrm{50}$ is the 3D half-stellar mass radius of the galaxy calculated with all the stellar particles that belong to the subhalo, and the midplane of the disk is the plane perpendicular to the stellar angular momentum, calculated including all stellar particles in the subhalo.